May 14, 2021

 In this article, we’ll dive deeper into what scenario training entails, why it is used by different businesses, how it can help your team improve their skills, and which employee training tools you can use to implement scenario training for your organization.

 Scenario training, also known as scenario-based training, is a powerful method that uses immersive simulations like VR environments, eLearning games, mini quiz scenarios, role-play training, and the like to help employees apply knowledge and skills in real-life situations.
 As opposed to a linear model of training, where learners go through increasingly difficult concepts topic by topic or assessment by assessment, this learning program uses a more practical approach to learning and training and development.
 Employees use and practice skills that they’ll need for their role, in a controlled and simulated environment.

-Through scenarios, employees can also explore consequences and see the impact of their decisions at work.
+Through scenarios and immersive learning activities, employees can also explore consequences and see the impact of their decisions at work.
 And as they progress through the simulation, trainers can provide feedback by showing them what they need to improve on and how they should handle similar situations in the future.

 For example, by incorporating scenario-based learning methods into your sales learning platform, your employees can learn how to ask the right questions in a sales negotiation.
 They’ll also learn how to use that information to their advantage when they are trying to close a deal.

-Because it’s such an adaptive training method, corporate trainers and other learning and development professionals can also use it to demonstrate a range of topics like conflict resolution in the workplace, handling customer complaints, safety practices when operating machinery, communicating with patients in healthcare, and many more.
+Because it’s such an adaptive and effective training method, corporate trainers and other learning and development professionals can also use it to demonstrate a range of topics like conflict resolution in the workplace, handling customer complaints, safety practices when operating machinery, communicating with patients in healthcare, and many more.

 In a nutshell, scenario training can: